aserena7/DataProcessesGroup20/README.md

 ## _How many observations (rows) and features (columns) are in your data?_

-Mean and Median Income: 230 rows and 6 columns
+Mean and Median Income: 115 rows and 75 columns (initial dataset)

 U.S. Educational Finances: 1276 rows and 11 columns

 U.S. Unemployment Rare: 595 rows and 5 columns

 ## _What questions (from above) can be answered using the data in this dataset_